 - Food Prices During the Pandemic

-- Food Sufficiency During the Pandemic
+- Food Sufficiency During the Pandemic: The Household Pulse Survey

-- Food insufficiency means that a household did not have enough food to eat sometimes or often in the last 7 days.
+- Food insufficiency means a household did not have enough food to eat sometimes or often in the last 7 days.

 Measuring Food Insufficiency

 The food sufficiency item in HPS asks about food eaten in the household in the last 7 days to assess rapid changes in food sufficiency.

 In the last 7 days, which of these statements best describes the food eaten in your household?
 Select only one answer.